-(CEC (A)", has concluded and reco mmends the following: · The proposed Project could not have a significant effect on the environment.
-Therefore, a NEGATIVE DECLARATION will be prepared.
-The proposed Project could have a significant effect on the environment, however, the potentially significant effects have been analyzed and mitigated to below a level of significance pursuant to a previous EIR as identified in the Environmental Checklist attached.
-Therefore, a NEGATIVE DECLARATION WILL BE PREPARED.
-X The Initial Study identified potentially significant effects on the environment but revisions in the Project plans or proposals made by or agreed to by the applicant would avoid or mitigate the effects to below a level of significance.
-Therefore, a MITIGATED NEGATIVE DECLARATION will be prepared.
-The proposed Project may ENVIRONMENTAL IMPACT have a significant effect on the of REPORT is required. environment.
-Therefore, an The proposed Project may have a significant effect on the environment, however, a previous EIR has addressed only a portion of the effects identified as described in the Environmental Checklist discussion.
-As there are potentially significant effects that have not been mitigated to below significant levels, a FOCUSED EIR will be prepared to evaluate only these effects. e proposed Project will have the po s defined in Section 711.2 of the F The f Impa OTENTIALLY AFFECTED of concern that have been identifie asures are proposed to reduce the ☐ La nd Use Planning ☐ Aesthetics ☐ Pc pulation and Housing ☐ Mineral Resources □ Cultural Resources □Ge ology and Soils Hazards / Hazardous ☐ Agricultural Resources drology and Water Materials ☐ Greenhouse Gases Qualit • Noise Quality Public Services ☐ Transportation ☐ Utilities Significance
+- The proposed Project could not have a significant effect on the environment.
+Therefore, a NEGATIVE DECLARATION will be prepared. - The proposed Project could have a significant effect on the environment, however, the potentially significant effects have been analyzed and mitigated to below a level of significance pursuant to a previous EIR as identified in the Environmental Checklist attached.
+Therefore, a NEGATIVE DECLARATION WILL BE PREPARED. - X The Initial Study identified potentially significant effects on the environment but revisions in the Project plans or proposals made by or agreed to by the applicant would avoid or mitigate the effects to below a level of significance.
+Therefore, a MITIGATED NEGATIVE DECLARATION will be prepared. - The proposed Project may have a significant effect on the environment.
+Therefore, an ENVIRONMENTAL IMPACT REPORT is required. - The proposed Project may have a significant effect on the environment, however, a previous EIR has addressed only a portion of the effects identified as described in the Environmental Checklist discussion.
+As there are potentially significant effects that have not been mitigated to below significant levels, a FOCUSED EIR will be prepared to evaluate only these effects. - There is no evidence that the proposed Project will have the potential for adverse effect on fish and wildlife resources, as defined in Section 711.2 of the Fish and Game Code.